arnorhs/herewego/README.md

 - Add a module library so I don't have to put every fucking thing on the window object
 - Move player object into its own file
 - Make a better map - should it be like something?
-- Prevent the view from scrolling outside of the map area

 ### Features to add soon:
 - Add more types of land/terrain (Roads, etc)